NipuniPremadasa/angular-car-service-center/README.md

     ```

 ## Usage Instructions
 - **Car Registration**: Navigate to the "Car Registration" page to add new cars using the provided form.
+This page fully supports multiple languages.
 - **Job Management**: Use the "Job Management" page to add jobs, update job statuses, and view job details.
 - **Dashboard**: Visit the "Dashboard" to view statistics on the number of cars and jobs, including a visual representation of job statuses.